MichaelELeonard/Pandas-Challenge/README.md

 <img src="Pics/Lowest-Performing Schools.png" width="1307" height="183">

 ### Math Scores by Grade
-Perform the necessary calculations to create a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 <img src="Pics/Math Scores by Grade.png" width="479" height="393">

 ### Reading Scores by Grade
-Create a DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 <img src="Pics/Reading Scores by Grade.png" width="481" height="393">